teeparham/gemdiff/README.md

 ### `outdated`

 Runs `bundle outdated --strict` in the current directory.
-For each outdated gem, it prompts you if you would like to open the compare view for that gem.
+For each outdated gem, you can open the compare view for that gem, skip it, or exit all prompts.
 Enter `y` to review.

 `outdated` is the default task, so `gemdiff` with no arguments is the same as `gemdiff outdated`.